Wcoder547/nextJS-advance-2025/README.md

 ## About

-MstryMessage was built as a full-stack Next.js project to explore anonymous communication patterns — think NGL or Sarahah, but self-hosted and fully open source.
+ TrueFeedback was built as a full-stack Next.js project to explore anonymous communication patterns — think NGL or Sarahah, but self-hosted and fully open source.

 The interesting engineering problems here are: keeping sender identity truly anonymous (no logging, no IP association), the AI suggestion endpoint that calls an LLM to generate contextual message prompts, and the edge middleware that cleanly separates public routes (`/u/[username]`) from protected ones (`/dashboard`) without a full server roundtrip.